LAST UPDATED: JUNE 28, 2018

-How to Overcome Fear of Pain and Embarrassment
+How Can I Overcome Fear of Pain and Embarrassment With Braces?

 As for embarrassment, it’s important that you let your child know that they will have a great smile for the remainder of their lives if they simply wear the appliance for a couple of years.
 You should also tell them that there are plenty of children, many of which are in school with them, that wear braces during their younger years.
 It’s even possible for children to request Invisalign, which is comprised of invisible aligners that are practically impossible to see.
 If you’re an adult who wants to finally have their teeth straightened, Invisalign is also a great option for you, as are several other possible treatments that aren’t as visible as metal brackets.
 Even with metal brackets, the length of treatment is so short compared to having a healthy smile for the rest of your life.

-How to Overcome Fear of Previous Bad Experiences
+How Can I Overcome Fear of Previous Bad Experiences With Braces?

 One of the most crippling fears to overcome, especially for children, is a previous bad experience with an orthodontist.
 A bad experience can cause an actual trauma to develop when the child is in their formative years.
 The key to helping your child overcome this fear is by explaining to them that the experience they previously had won’t happen again.
 The orthodontists at McDermott Orthodontics have years of experience that has helped them understand how to keep each patient as safe as possible during treatment.
 However, it’s important that you don’t trivialize their fears and make it seem as though you’re ignoring them.
 If you do this, the fears that your child has could worsen.

-How to Overcome Fear of a Lengthy Treatment Time
+How Can I Overcome Fear of a Lengthy Treatment Time with Braces?

 What some children fear the most is that the treatment will last for a very long period of time.
 To a young child, even a year can seem like a decade.
 While there’s no way to make this time shorter, just tell your child that a year or two of wearing the appliance is exceedingly short when compared to a lifetime of a perfect smile.
 While this may not be enough to assuage your child’s fears entirely, it should help them to better understand the benefits of orthodontic appliances.

-How to Overcome Fear of Not Knowing What Will Happen
+How Can I Overcome Fear of Not Knowing What Will Happen with Braces?

 Fear of the unknown is very strong with children and adults alike.
 When a child has never experienced going to an orthodontic practice and having brackets or aligners molded to their teeth, it’s understandable why they would be afraid.
 The best way to help your child overcome this fear is by telling the orthodontist that your child is afraid of what the procedure entails.
 They will then explain to your child why these fears are unnecessary and should take them through every facet of the procedure.
 Once a child understands what treatment will be like, it’s very likely that their fears will dissipate.